enyo/iris/README.md

 [![Build Status](https://drone.io/github.com/enyo/remote-services/status.png)](https://drone.io/github.com/enyo/remote-services/latest)

-A complete abstraction of client <-> server communication
+A complete abstraction of client <-> server communication.

+It basically allows you to "call" functions on your server and get the response without having to worry or think about the transport implementation.

 ## Usage